divanvisagie/blog/content/post/express-openapi/index.md

 }
 ```

-In order to generate documentation for our endpoints we need to insert the relevant documentation information, this again makes use of the middleware api.
-A nice feature about the way it is done here is that the documentation structure is in JSON and maps directly to the way a normal swagger/openapi json file would look.
-This means that you can refer to the [official openapi documentation](https://swagger.io/specification/) and don't have to rely on library abstractions being correctly documented.
+In order to generate documentation for our endpoints we need to insert the relevant documentation information, this again makes use of the middleware API.
+A nice feature about the way it is done here is that the documentation structure is in JSON and maps directly to the way a normal Swagger/OpenAPI json file would look.
+This means that you can refer to the [official openapi documentation](https://swagger.io/specification/) and don't have to rely on the library abstractions being correctly documented.

 Our get endpoint now becomes:
 ```js
 app.get('/', oapi.path({
     tags: ['Hello'],